Tarrant County rental assistance.

 The Battered Women's Foundation – This non-profit links support services to provide emergency rent, transitional housing, shelter, food, clothing, furniture, foreclosure and landlord/tenant counseling, job training, gas cards, college assistance, and more.
 The address is 4166 Willman Ave, Richland Hills, Texas 76180, but they also support the Hurst area.
 Phone (817) 427-0720

 Legal Aid of Northwest Texas - Free legal services, including landlord/tenant mediation and eviction prevention, is offered to residents of Tarrant County Texas.
+They also address housing discrimination issues, ensure migrants and Spanish speakers can get an apartment, and assist with rent, access to homes and more in other ways.
+Free lawyers are on call .
 Call toll free 800-394-9734, or the main office is at 600 E. Weatherford St Fort Worth, TX 76102.

 City of Arlington Eviction/Homeless Program - This organization provides federal government funded assistance and cash grants to homeless people and those who are in imminent danger of becoming homeless.
 The program is run by the Arlington Housing Authority, 501 W. Sanford Street, Suite 20, Arlington, Texas 76011.
 Call 817-860-1836 or 817-548-9885